 Personalized medicine has the potential to help physicians better match patients to treatments and reduce costs in the process.
 However, the effects of new tests and algorithms will depend on the financial incentives facing physicians.
 When physicians face incentives to induce demand, additional information may lead to higher levels of treatment.
-We cannot test the prediction directly, but the data are consistent with another prediction: that treatment rates in the high benefit patient group are more responsive to incentives.
+We cannot test the prediction directly, but we can test another prediction: that treatment rates in the high-benefit patient group are more responsive to incentives.
+Here we find a point estimate that is consistent with the theory, but the confidence interval is wide and so we cannot rule out a null effect.

-Consistent with prior studies, we find that patients treated in freestanding clinics are substantially more likely to receive IMRT.
+Consistent with prior studies, we find that patients treated in freestanding clinics were significantly more likely to receive IMRT.
 Our instrumental variables analysis and analysis of treatment patterns by physicians who treat patients in both clinic types suggests that the relationship is causal.

-We find that women with right-side tumors treated in freestanding clinics are more likely to undergo IMRT than women with left-side tumors treated in hospital based clinics.
+We find that women with right-side tumors treated in freestanding clinics were more likely to undergo IMRT than women with left-side tumors treated in hospital-based clinics.
 This result implies that payers will need to link coverage policies to the results of personalized medicine tests (and enforce these policies) if they hope to leverage personalized medicine to reduce overtreatment.
 Simply requiring that physicians perform the tests may be insufficient when tests are imperfect.
 Broadly speaking, our results highlight the challenge of maximizing the benefit of tests that imperfectly predict patients' ability to benefit from a treatment in an environment where physicians' compensation is linked to the volume or intensity of treatments they provide.